 Another major difference between the two is that online forms of bullying allow a degree of anonymity for the bully, thanks to the digital screen between the cyberbully and their victim.
 This may mean the taunts and teasing are more extreme than those that take place in person.

-In the online world, a cyberbully often operates with less guarded behavior—a concept known as “disinhibition,” which can see people act in ways they wouldn’t face-to-face.
+In the online world, a cyberbully often operates with less guarded behaviour – a concept known as ‘disinhibition’, which can see people act in ways they wouldn’t face-to-face.
 Because the bully doesn’t have to directly witness the effects of their cruel words and taunts or deal with real-life confrontation, it emboldens them to bully more.

 Cyberbullying also means the taunts are open to a much bigger audience and are harder to control.
-An unpleasant image, which might have even been doctored, can spread far and wide if posted by a bully to a social network or website.
+An unpleasant image, that may even have been doctored, can spread far and wide if posted by a bully to a social network or website.